sajeetharan/serverless-with-openfaas-aks-workshop-colombo/README.md

-# Security for AKS - AKS Workshop 2019 Colombo
+# Going Serverless using OpenFaas - AKS Workshop 2019 Colombo
 Going Serverless using OpenFaas with AKS Hands-On Session Guidelines for AKS Workshop 2019.

 # Content of the Hands-On Session